-Users of LPG and oil for farm houses, and those utilising biomass for high-energy use processes, will be familiar with the burgeoning political pressures on combustion-system emissions.
-The 25 year Environment Plan coupled with the Clean Air Strategy are paving the way for the issue of formal policy proposals to reduce carbon and pollution, which will have significant impact on agricultural uses of heating and cooling in both domestic and commercial applications.
+Users of LPG and oil for farmhouses, and those utilising biomass for high-energy use processes, will be familiar with the burgeoning political pressures on combustion-system emissions.
+The 25-year Environment Plan coupled with the Clean Air Strategy is paving the way for the issue of formal policy proposals to reduce carbon and pollution, which will have a significant impact on agricultural uses of heating and cooling in both domestic and commercial applications.

 And of course in addition to political pressures, the supply and cost of fossil fuels, and compliance requirements for biomass fuel sustainability, add to the case for alternative heating systems to be considered to future-proof agricultural businesses.
 For many, the case is strengthened even further by the wealth of diversification opportunities innovative heating systems can bring.

 The solution is relatively simple, as well as financially rewarding, the biggest challenge they say is overcoming fear of change.

 As well as providing substantial energy and cost savings, the business case for ground source heat pumps is very compelling.
 Paul Dennison, Technical Sales Manager at Kensa Heat Pumps, says: